 Moving Board Cards

-Any user that has access to the board can move the board cards from one column to another using drag&drop.
-As a result, the corresponding value of the card will be updated as well.
+If a user moves and item from one column to another, the corresponding value of the card will be updated as well.
 Below we move a task from the To Do column to In Progress.
 As you can see, its Status field value changes to Done on Airtable.